Matthew 13

 and this is smaller than all other seeds, but when it is full grown, it is larger than the garden plants and becomes a tree, so that the birds of the air come and nest in its branches.”

 (a) Smaller.
-A mustard seed is tiny, about a millimetre in diameter, and it weighs about a milligram.
+A mustard seed is tiny, about the size of a pinhead.
 It’s a speck of a seed.

-(b) Tree.
-A full-grown mustard plant is not much of a tree – a big one might reach ten feet – but it is hundreds of millions times bigger than the seed from which it came.
-It is certainly large enough to illustrate the point Jesus is making, which is that great things can come from small beginnings.
+(c) Becomes a tree.
+A full-grown mustard plant is more of a bush than a tree.
+A large one can grow up to ten feet tall, yet it is hundreds of millions times larger than the tiny seed from which it came.
+It demonstrates Jesus’ point, which is that great things can arise from small beginnings.

-(c) The birds of the air.
-If birds can nest in it, it is a good-sized tree.
-The birds don’t have to represent anything, but if they do they are those who make their home in the kingdom.
+(d) The birds of the air.
+Scholars debate the symbolism of the birds.
+What do they represent?
+In such a short parable, the birds don’t have to represent anything.
+But if they are symbolic, they are those who make their home (nest) in the kingdom.

 Matthew 13:34